-- a) Parent/guardian or student submits a complaint either verbal or in writing to the Principal, Assistant Principal, Counselor, Teacher, Activities Advisor, or any other staff member. - b) The Principal or Direct Supervisor is responsible for investigating and documenting the process. - c) The Principal or Direct Supervisor makes a finding and recommendation to resolve the complaint. - d) A copy of the written findings must be kept at the site and a copy must be sent to the Title IX Officer (Director, Student Services/Alternative Education) within 10 days of resolution.
+- Parent/guardian or student submits a complaint either verbal or in writing to the Principal, Assistant Principal, Counselor, Teacher, Activities Advisor, or any other staff member. - The Principal or Direct Supervisor is responsible for investigating and documenting the process. - The school site principal or designee will investigate all bullying reports in accordance with existing district practice and Board Policy 5145.4. - The school site principal or designee shall complete the investigation within a reasonable period of time.
+Normally, such an investigation should be completed in one week's time from the date the bullying report is submitted to the site administrator. - The Principal or Direct Supervisor makes a finding and recommendation to resolve the complaint. - A copy of the written findings must be kept at the site and a copy must be sent to the Title IX Officer (Director, Student Services/Alternative Education) within 10 days of resolution.
+A copy of the bullying complaints finding should be submitted to the Bullying Prevention Specialist.

 At any time during the process, please do not hesitate to contact the Title IX Officer at 643-9425.
+For addressing issues related to bullying, please contact Jessica Wharton, Bullying Prevention Specialist at (916) 643-9076 or scusd.edu/school-climate-and-bully-prevention.